BorgeRokseth/ship_in_transit_simulator/README.md

-The "ship-in-transit-simulator" is a set of python classes that can be used to build and run simulations  a ship in transit.
+The "ship-in-transit-simulator" is a set of python classes that can be used to build and run s imulations  a ship in transit.

 # Simulation model

 ## Ship
-The ship model describes the motion of a ship three degrees of freedom (surge, sway and yaw), and contains the 6 states:
+The ship model describes the motion of a ship in three degrees of freedom (surge, sway and yaw), and contains the 6 states:
 * North position [meters]